The Century Magazine: Literature and the arts

 Gilder has been called the "literary arbiter of his time."
 Support for artistic excellence reflected his belief in the importance of self-improvement and the celebration of high standards.
-The works that appeared in his time also reflected the magazine’s moralism, as they banned references to sex, vulgarity, and insults to Christianity.
+The works that appeared in his time also reflected the magazine's moralism, as they banned references to sex, vulgarity, and insults to Christianity.

 The Century published the works of a number of major literary figures.
 In addition to the aforementioned works of Mark Twain and Henry James, pulp magazine author Ellis Parker Butler contributed 30 stories, articles and poems to the magazine between 1896 and 1913, including "My Cyclone-proof House", which appeared in the November 1896 issue.
 This short story was Butler's first piece published in a major magazine.
 His works were illustrated by such famous artists as Jay Hambidge, May Wilson Preston, Florence Scovel Shinn, Frederic Dorr Steele, and Frederic R. Gruger.
 The Century published a full-color portrait of Butler (with his wife Ada and daughter Elsie) in the December 1909 issue.
 The portrait was drawn by family friend Ernest L. Blumenschein.
 The magazine also published the work of Jack London and the first-person account and ink drawings from Tierra del Fuego of American painter Rockwell Kent.

 Noted engraver Alexander Wilson Drake was a long-time contributor to both The Century Magazine and its earlier incarnation as Scribner's Monthly.
 The Century Company produced a memorial edition of Alexander Wilson Drake's fiction and art titled Three Midnight Stories in 1916.
 The Century also employed many notable editorial cartoonists, including Oscar Cesare.

 Bohemian composer Antonín Dvořák was another noted contributor to The Century Magazine, writing during his stay at the National Conservatory in New York in the 1890s.
 In 1894, The Century Magazine published his fine tribute to fellow composer Franz Schubert.

 During the 1900s and 1910s the Anglo-Canadian poet, story writer and essayist Marjorie Pickthall was a regular contributor to The Century Magazine.

+Marcus Eli Ravage, a Romanian-born Jewish-American essayist and biographer, published extensively in The Century Magazine during the 1910s and 1920s, covering immigration, Americanization, postwar Europe, and antisemitism; among these, his writings on antisemitism – including his provocative satirical essay “A Real Case Against the Jews” – were later stripped of their original ironic intent and misused by Nazi propaganda and post-war antisemitic discourse.